SDGforskning/sdg-strings/SDG02_query_action_WoS.md

 Types of agriculture were expanded using MeSH (MEDLINE database, NIH) and Emtree (Embase database, Elsevier) subject vocabularies.
 Types of crops and livestock expanded using the FAO statistical year book (<a id="FAO2013">[FAO, 2013](#f1)</a>).
 Major crops or "important food crops" included, oil crops excluded.
 Root crops covered by `crops`. `small scale`+ `farm*` will cover types of farming in two words e.g. forest farming.
 The part for small-scale farming may seem complex, but adding the specific types of crops with `production` etc. adds around 300 results over the last 5 years.

-`intensification` implies increasing production, but results in some noise when used alone - it can be used in other context, and finds results about the effects of agricultural intensification, or refers to intensification of large-scale farming (set in comparison with SSF), thus it is combined with other terms.
+`intensification` implies increasing production, but results in some noise when used alone - it can be used in other contexts, and finds many results about the *effects* of agricultural intensification, thus it is combined with other terms which limit it better to works looking at the process itself.

 Originally `"access*" OR "barrier$"` was combined with many other terms (access to...) - however I am not sure this is necessary, as the target is so broad in what should be accessible.
 A few irrelevant results are included due to the abstract including an "open access" publishing statement; and a couple from open access to e.g. satellite data.
 This is hard to exclude as we want "open access fisheries", for example.
 (Original combination with: `"farmland$" OR "land" OR "resources" OR "financial service$" OR "banking" OR "microfinance" OR "credit" OR "microcredit" OR "insurance" OR "microinsurance" OR "market$" OR "marketing" OR "traders" OR "trade" OR "agricultur* input$" OR "farm input$" OR "water" OR "machinery" OR "equipment" OR "technology" OR "farm* experience" OR "information" OR "training" OR "equitab*" OR "inequitab*"`)

 ``` Ceylon =